PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 > _Artwork by [Fernando Jorge](https://unsplash.com/photos/GxymWkdnl4Y)_

 Preact is [web dev]household name at this point.
-Almost every web developer who's been in tis business for longer than 2 years has heard of it and maybe even tried it themselves.
+Almost every web developer who's been in this business for longer than 2 years has heard of it and maybe even tried it themselves.
 And probably reached the same conclusion as me: **It's awesome!! 😻**.

 So today, I'm gonna do a deep dive into Preact's source code, and remark on interesting things I find there.